-Web development is still lucrative career in 2018.
+Web development is still a lucrative career in 2018.
 More companies are realizing the need for an online presence and are investing in websites hence creating more web developer jobs.

 You have taken your time to learn how to code but you are struggling to get your first gig as a web developer.
 Job searching as a junior web developer can easily turn into a frustration if you do not know what to look for, what to accept and what to reject.